elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 1. In the _run pipeline_ dialog select the runtime configuration you created [when you completed the setup for this tutorial](#create-a-runtime-configuration).

-1. Start the pipeline run and monitor it's execution progress in the Kubeflow Pipelines Central Dashboard.
+1. Start the pipeline run and monitor the execution progress in the Kubeflow Pipelines Central Dashboard.

    ![Monitor the pipeline](doc/images/monitor-the-pipeline.png)